Pitrified/laife/README.md

 All the action except `move` are done as world requests.
 The response of the world is set into the mission history.

+Add a langchain `tool` to compute distance between two points on the map.

 ### Features

 - [x] : World with renderer